dannymccabe/dannymccabe/README.md

 ### I'm a self-taught software developer.

 I have a particular interest in front end technology and design.
-I also enjoy to work on some back end projects involving scraping and automation.
+I also enjoy working on some back end projects involving scraping and automation.

 ## 🔧 Skills and Tools: